matiaslindgren/celery-kubernetes-example/README.md

 ### Initialization

-Create a Minikube cluster that uses the local `dockerd` environment:
+Create a Minikube cluster that uses the local `dockerd` environment (skip this step if you are running Kubernetes from Docker Desktop):
 ```
 minikube start
 eval $(minikube -p minikube docker-env)